MEEDOO99/MEEDOO/Rules-Guidebook.md

 ### C2.
 Impersonating a native
 Do not pretend to be a native speaker of the english language.
 The official server definition of a 'native speaker' can be found below:

-`Native - a person who learned to speak the language of the place where he or she was born as a child rather than learning it as a foreign language`
+`Native - a person who learned to speak the language of the place where he or she was raised as a child rather than learning it as a foreign language`

 You must have been raised in a primarily English-speaking country _and_ be able to speak the language with reasonable fluency.